cure53/DOMPurify/README.md

 var clean = DOMPurify.sanitize(dirty, {ALLOW_DATA_ATTR: false});

 /**
- * Control behavior relating to HTML Custom Elements */
+ * Control behavior relating to Custom Elements
+ */

-// DOMPurify allows to define rules for Custom HTML Elements.
+// DOMPurify allows to define rules for Custom Elements.
 When using the CUSTOM_ELEMENT_HANDLING
-// literal, it is possible to define exactly what element you wish to allow and which ones will get removed.
+// literal, it is possible to define exactly what elements you wish to allow (by default, none are allowed).
 //
-// The same goes for their atributes.
+// The same goes for their attributes.
+By default, the built-in or configured allow.list is used.
 //
 // You can use a RegExp literal to specify what is allowed or a predicate, examples for both can be seen below.
 // The default values are very restrictive to prevent accidental XSS bypasses.
 Handle with great care!